Encoding Vs. Encryption: Explaining the Difference

 What is Encoding?

-Encoding is the use of a particular technique for changing data into a totally new format.
-It is a reversible process that usually involves the application of popular techniques to encode and then again decode it in its original format.
+Encoding is using a particular technique for changing data into a new format.
+It is a reversible process that usually involves applying popular techniques to encode and then decode it in its original format.

 These are some examples of encoding: